 - The David B. Mathis Kemper Scholars Program: Prestigious multi-year internship, mentorship, and scholarship program sponsored by the James S. Kemper Foundation.
 The Kemper Scholars Program’s mission is preparing students for professional leadership positions through experiential workplace learning that applies what they learn in their academic programs.
 The Foundation believes that undergraduate study of the liberal arts represents the best preparation for life and career.
 The program aims to promote education in the liberal arts while providing students opportunities for career exploration and practical experience.
 Students apply in their first year at Lake Forest College.

 - Frederick Hartwig Memorial Internship Award: In memory of a former Union College professor.
 Students submit an essay about interest in obtaining an internship in D.C. to be eligible for $1500 in funding.
 Typical deadline in March.

-Students who plan to complete an unpaid internship during the summer 2016 semester may qualify for funding of up to $2500 to help alleviate costs associated with their experience.
+Students who plan to complete an unpaid internship during the summer or academic year may qualify for funding of up to $2500 to help alleviate costs associated with their experience.

 Molly Gottfreid ’16 landed a picture perfect internship at The Art Institute of Chicago, one of the world’s most-visited art museums.